$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: Aspects of the LCSR determination of the form factors

 \subsection{Scheme dependence of the form factors}

-In many determinations of $B \to V,P$ form factor calculation in LCSR the pole mass scheme is assumed to be the appropriate scheme for the $b$-quark mass.
-For $B \to \pi$ form factors it has been found that a conversion to the \MSbard scheme leads to minor changes only \cite{Duplancic:2008ix,Bharucha:2012wy}.
+In many determinations of $B \to V,P$ FF calculation in LCSR the pole mass scheme is assumed to be the appropriate scheme for the $b$-quark mass.
+For $B \to \pi$ FFs it has been found that a conversion to the \MSbard scheme leads to minor changes only \cite{Duplancic:2008ix,Bharucha:2012wy}.
 The explicit appearance of $m_b$ in the \eom \eqref{eq:eom1}-\eqref{eq:eom4} deserves a reinvestigation of the issue of scheme dependence.

-In LCSR calculations one distinguishes between a factorisation scale $\mu_F^2 \simeq m_B^2 -m_b^2 \simeq O(m_b \Lambda_{\rm QCD})$ and a renormalisation scale $\mu_{\rm UV} = m_b$.
+In LCSR calculations one distinguishes between a factorisation scale $\mu_F^2 \simeq m_B^2 -m_b^2 \simeq {\cal O}(m_b \Lambda_\mathrm{QCD})$ and a renormalisation scale $\mu_\mathrm{UV} = m_b$.
 The former is the separation scale of the LC-OPE and the latter is the scale of the composite operators e.g.~the tensor or vector bilinear quark currents.
-For the analysis in this appendix and throughout the paper we adopt the strategy to lower $\mu_{\rm UV}$ to $\mu_{F}$ in the actual computation and then use renormalisation group running to scale the tensor form factors from $T_i(q^2)|_{\mu_{\rm UV}= \mu_F}$ to $T_i(q^2)|_{\mu_{\rm UV}= m_b}$.
-This makes it clear how the \eom are obeyed at any step in the computation.
-More details on the renormalisation of the composite operators are given in the next subsection.
+For the analysis in this appendix, and throughout the paper, we adopt the strategy to lower $\mu_\mathrm{UV}$ to $\mu_{F}$ in the actual computation and then use renormalisation group running to scale the tensor FFs from $T_i(q^2)|_{\mu_\mathrm{UV}= \mu_F}$ to $T_i(q^2)|_{\mu_\mathrm{UV}= m_b}$.
+This makes it clear how the \eom are obeyed at any step of the computation.
+More details on the renormalisation of the composite operators are given in the next section.